josh-project/josh/README.md

 Combine the advantages of a monorepo with those of multirepo setups by leveraging a blazingly-fast, incremental, and reversible implementation of git history filtering.

-`josh-proxy` can be integrated with any http based git host:
+`josh-proxy` can be integrated with any git host:

 ```
 $ docker run -p 8000:8000 -e JOSH_REMOTE=https://github.com -v josh-vol:/data/git joshproject/josh-proxy:latest
 ```

+See [Container options](#container-options) for full list of environment variables.

 ## Use cases